apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-report-style.md

 %% A command to produce the title page
 \newcommand{\maketitlepage}{%

-    % Supress header and footer
+    % Suppress header and footer
     \thispagestyle{empty}

     % Page 1 of N is written at the top left